Empire Library Building Project

 Aquí está la versión en español de esta página.

-The new Empire Library located at 98 I Street, next to the Regional Water Safety Center/Empire Pool and park, opened for operation beginning June 9.
+The Empire Library located at 98 I Street, next to the Regional Water Safety Center/Empire Pool and park, opened for operation beginning June 9, 2021.

-A video celebrating the completion of the Empire Community Library on Tuesday, June 8 is available below.
+A video of the June 8, 2021 dedication of the Empire Community Library is available below.

 A generous donation of land from the Empire Community Hall Association sparked the dream of a new library for the community.
-The building will feature dedicated spaces for children, teens and adults, as well as a community room.
+The 4,720 square foot building features dedicated spaces for children, teens and adults, as well as a community room.

-The Empire Library project budget is $4,763,607 with funding from Library Fund Balance, Library Public Facilities Fees, Sheriff Public Facility Fees, Sunlight Giving, and the County General Fund.
+The Empire Library project budget was $4,763,607 with funding from Library Fund Balance, Library Public Facilities Fees, Sheriff Public Facility Fees, Sunlight Giving, and the County General Fund.

 Empire Library Groundbreaking Video

 It wasn’t possible to gather for a traditional groundbreaking ceremony due to COVID-19.
-However, the beginning of this project is something to celebrate.
-Enjoy the video created to mark this exciting occasion.
+Instead, a celebratory video was created to mark this exciting occasion.

-The new 4,720 square foot library is nearly complete.
-View photos from various stages of the project below.
+Photos from various stages of the project appear chronologically in reverse order, from nearly complete (May 2021) to the beginning of the project (June 2020).
 Clicking on any of the thumbnail images on this page will display a full-size image.

 History of the Empire Library